LazyBreadManReal/NOTEIFY/README.md

 ### 3. Configure the Environment

-Create a `.env` file inside the backend directory with the following content (adjust if needed):
+Create a `.env` file inside the backend folder with the following content:

 ```env
 SECRET_KEY=your-very-secret-key
 ```
+Replace your-very-secret-key with a secure secret key.

 ---

 ### 4. Run the Application

-### Go back to your terminal, if your terminal is not at root directory do:
+### Return to the root directory (your project directory) if you're not already there:
 ```bash
 cd ..
 ```

-#### Run This to launch the website:
+### Start both the frontend and backend servers:
 ```bash
 npm run dev
 ```

-This will launch the backend and frontend servers.
+This will simultaneously launch the frontend (localhost:5173) and backend servers.

 ---